lukesc0/lukesc0.github.io/bracket.md

 [FEA image]

 We also incorporated general modeling guidelines, such as fillets to avoid sharp corners and concentration stresses.
-Our printer was capable of handling overhangs and relatively fine details, so we did not have to take those into account.
+Our printer was capable of handling overhangs and relatively fine details, so we did not have to take those into account when designing for manufacturing.

-[drawing]

 ### Results

 [image of final bracket in testing setup]

+After completing our final iteration and running a full-quality 3D print (Nylon 12, 100% Infill, minimal tolerance), we tested our design by mounting a milling machine end mill assembly into our bracket.
+We then applied 100N of measured force along the x, y, and z axes inward towards the end of the bit, and measured the deflection of the bit from it's initial position.

+Across the board we managed to remain within our 2mm deflection limit, as well as had a final product under our weight limit of 1kg.
+We also saw no immediate damage.

 [back](./)